88-degrees/Book-of-Changes/appendix02s2.md

 4. 'The family is enriched, and there is great

-p.
+###### p.
 313

-good fortune:'--this is due to the docility (belonging to the subject of the line), and its being in its correct place.
+good fortune:' -- this is due to the docility (belonging to the subject of the line), and its being in its correct place.

-5. 'The influence of the king extends to his family:'--the intercourse between them is that of mutual love.
+5. 'The influence of the king extends to his family:' -- the intercourse between them is that of mutual love.

 6. 'The good fortune connected with the display of majesty' describes (the result of) the recovery of the true character.

-p.
+###### p.
 314

-XXXVIII.
+<a name="fr_"></a>[XXXVIII](#fn_227).
 (The trigram representing) fire above, and that for (the waters of) a marsh below, form Khwei.
 The superior man, in accordance with this, where there is a general agreement, yet admits diversity.

-1. 'He meets with bad men (and communicates with them):'--(he does so), to avoid the evil of their condemnation.
+1. 'He meets with bad men (and communicates with them):' -- (he does so), to avoid the evil of their condemnation.

-2. 'He happens to meet with his lord in a bye-passage:'--but he has not deviated (for this meeting) from the (proper) course.
+2. 'He happens to meet with his lord in a bye-passage:' -- but he has not deviated (for this meeting) from the (proper) course.

-3. 'We see his carriage dragged back:'--this is indicated by the inappropriateness of the position (of the line).
+3. 'We see his carriage dragged back:' -- this is indicated by the inappropriateness of the position (of the line).

-'There is no (good) beginning, but there will be a (good) end:'--this arises from his meeting with the strong (subject of the topmost line).
+'There is no (good) beginning, but there will be a (good) end:' -- this arises from his meeting with the strong (subject of the topmost line).

-4. 'They blend their sincere desires together, and there will be no error:'--their (common) aim is carried into effect.
+4. 'They blend their sincere desires together, and there will be no error:' -- their (common) aim is carried into effect.

-5. 'With his hereditary minister (he unites closely and easily) as if he were biting through a piece of skin:'--his going forward will afford ground for congratulation.
+5. 'With his hereditary minister (he unites closely and easily) as if he were biting through a piece of skin:' -- his going forward will afford ground for congratulation.

 6. 'The good fortune symbolised by meeting with (genial) rain' springs from the passing away of all doubts.

-p.
+###### p.
 315

-XXXIX.
+<a name="fr_"></a>[XXXIX](#fn_228).
 (The trigram representing) a mountain, and above it that for water, form Kien.
 The superior man, in accordance with this, turns round (and examines) himself, and cultivates his virtue.

-1. 'Advancing will conduct to (greater) difficulties, while remaining stationary will afford ground for praise:'--the proper course is to wait.
+1. 'Advancing will conduct to (greater) difficulties, while remaining stationary will afford ground for praise:' -- the proper course is to wait.

-2. 'The minister of the king struggles with difficulty on difficulty:'--in the end no blame will be attached to him.
+2. 'The minister of the king struggles with difficulty on difficulty:' -- in the end no blame will be attached to him.

-3. 'He advances, (but only) to (greater) difficulty; he remains stationary, and returns to his former associates:'--they, (represented in) the inner (trigram), rejoice in him.
+3. 'He advances, (but only) to (greater) difficulty; he remains stationary, and returns to his former associates:' -- they, (represented in) the inner (trigram), rejoice in him.

-4. 'To advance will (only be to) encounter (greater) difficulties; he remains stationary, and unites (with the subject of the line above):'--that is in its proper place and has the solidity (due to it in that position).
+4. 'To advance will (only be to) encounter (greater) difficulties; he remains stationary, and unites (with the subject of the line above):' -- that is in its proper place and has the solidity (due to it in that position).

-5. 'He struggles with the greatest difficulties, while friends are coming (to help him):'--he is in the central position, and possesses the requisite virtue.
+5. 'He struggles with the greatest difficulties, while friends are coming (to help him):' -- he is in the central position, and possesses the requisite virtue.

-6. 'To advance will (only) increase the difficulties, while his remaining stationary will (be productive of) great (merit):'--his aim is to assist the (subject of the line) inside of him.
+6. 'To advance will (only) increase the difficulties, while his remaining stationary will (be productive of) great (merit):' -- his aim is to assist the (subject of the line) inside of him.

-'It will be advantageous to meet the great man:'--by his course he follows that noble (lord of the figure).
+'It will be advantageous to meet the great man:' -- by his course he follows that noble (lord of the figure).

-p.
+###### p.
 316

-XL.
+<a name="fr_"></a>[XL](#fn_229).
 (The trigram representing) thunder and that for rain, with these phenomena in a state of manifestation, form Kieh.
 The superior man, in accordance with this, forgives errors, and deals gently with crimes.

 1. The strong (fourth) line and the weak line here are in correlation:--we judge rightly in saying that 'its subject will commit no error.'

 2. 'The good fortune springing from the firm correctness of the second NINE, (undivided),' is due to its subject holding the due mean.

 3. For 'a porter with his burden to be riding in a carriage' is a thing to be ashamed of.
-'It is he himself that tempts the robbers to come:'--on whom besides can we lay the blame?
+'It is he himself that tempts the robbers to come:' -- on whom besides can we lay the blame?
 (See Appendix III, i, 48.)

-4. 'Remove your toes:'--the places (of this line
+4. 'Remove your toes:' -- the places (of this line

-p.
+###### p.
 317

 and of the third and first) are all inappropriate to them.

 5. When 'the superior man executes his function of removing (whatever is injurious to the idea of the hexagram),' small men will of themselves retire.

-6. 'A prince with his bow shoots a falcon:'--thus he removes (the promoters of) rebellion.
+6. 'A prince with his bow shoots a falcon:' -- thus he removes (the promoters of) rebellion.

-XLI.
+<a name="fr_"></a>[XLI](#fn_230).
 (The trigram representing) a mountain and beneath it that for the waters of a marsh form Sun.
 The superior man, in accordance with this, restrains his wrath and represses his desires.

-1. 'He suspends his own affairs and hurries away (to help the subject of the fourth line):'--the (subject of that) upper (line) mingles his wishes with his.
+1. 'He suspends his own affairs and hurries away (to help the subject of the fourth line):' -- the (subject of that) upper (line) mingles his wishes with his.

-p.
+###### p.
 318

-2. 'It will be advantageous for (the subject of) the second NINE, (undivided), to maintain his firm correctness:'--his central position gives its character to his aim.
+2. 'It will be advantageous for (the subject of) the second NINE, (undivided), to maintain his firm correctness:' -- his central position gives its character to his aim.

 3. 'One man, walking,' (finds his friend): -- when three are together, doubts rise among them.